- Z-axis via barometer was designed for floor level detection.

 Z-Axis calculation chain

-Z-axis is continuously calculated in Tag refresh rate period.
+Z-axis is continuously calculated in Tag refresh interval period.
 Firstly, data transmitted from the tag are appended with tag’s barometer, then received by set of anchors and further appended with their barometer values and forwarded to RTLS Studio where Z-axis estimation is immediately calculated and provided via API.

 - Long term barometer stability ± 1 hPa (or ±8 m) – final Z-axis from RTLS system can be precise like +-15cm after calibration.
 However, barometers drift away up to several meters in long-term.